 Alabama summers are hot.
-Temperatures throughout the state tend to stay in the 90s during July and August, but the mercury can rise into the 100s.
+Temperatures throughout the state tend to stay in the 90s in August, but the mercury can rise into the 100s.
 Temperatures can reach into the 100s and high 90s even in September and October.

 When considering training to avoid workplace accidents and illnesses, don’t overlook the heat as a potential factor in accidents.
 Employees don’t even have to be engaged in outside work to overheat easily.

 Because heat affects the body’s cooling system and reduces blood flow to the brain, muscles and other organs, employees can experience a decrease in strength and an increase in fatigue.
 Fatigue can result in inattentiveness to job hazards and slow responses in emergencies.

 Heat can also reduce the ability to understand instructions or retain information.
 Even a short-term reduction in mental sharpness could result in an accident.

 Plus, heat makes people uncomfortable and irritable.
 Frustrated workers cut corners and ignore safety procedures.

 The heat can cause heat rash, fainting, heat cramps, heat exhaustion and even heatstroke, which can be deadly.